 The Holiday Season Is Upon Us!
 Are You Ready to Get Busy Making Holiday Crafts?

 Happy November, everyone!
-Today is November 1, 2023.
+Today is November 1, 2024.
 Halloween is now over and done with, and that means your local retailers are probably putting up their Christmas displays and getting ready for the holiday rush of shoppers.

 For those of us planning to make our own Christmas gifts and Christmas decorations, the pressure is on to get it all finished before December 25 rolls around.
 On the one hand, there’s plenty of time.
-On the other hand, there’s never enough time — so there’s no time like the present to get moving on your 2023 holiday crafting.
+On the other hand, there’s never enough time — so there’s no time like the present to get moving on your 2024 holiday crafting.

-I’ll highlight a few of my favorites from the list here in this blog post — but I hope you’ll check out the entire list to find some amazing Christmas knitting books, Christmas crochet books, and other assorted Christmas craft books.
+I’ll highlight a couple of my favorites from the list here in this blog post — but I hope you’ll check out the entire list to find some amazing Christmas knitting books, Christmas crochet books, and other assorted Christmas craft books.

-My New Favorite Christmas Crochet Book for 2023: Classic Christmas Crochet
+My New Favorite Christmas Crochet Book for 2024: Classic Christmas Crochet

 If I had to choose just one Christmas pattern book to work from, it would be a tough choice — but I think this is the one I’d go for.